williamdotyang/ConnectFour/README.md

 I tell the computer to play the "best move" for either side(computer or human), whichever is greater in change of advantage.
 Whenever there are several “best move”, I randomized the choices, but I can also recursively call the function and get the best for two-steps ahead, or more.
 Besides, I also added a few lines to prevent the opponent from winning in two steps ahead, which makes human a little harder to win.

 It has several shortcomings, however, as it puts an arbitrary weights on three-in-a-row(6 points) and two-in-a-row(2 points), and treats every n-in-a-row as the same regardless of the position.
 But in general, I think it well abstracts how human may think while playing the game.

----------------------------below is the breif explanations on the files---------------------

-Lines 127~130 in file "hw3_extended.R" import functions for computer player.

-"n_in_a_row.R" contains one function that is of the same spirit as four.in.a.row(), but generalized to n=2,3,4.

-"count.R" contains a function called count(), which scans the board and counts the continuous checks for either side player, returning a vector in to [int, int, int, int], indicating the number of continuous checks of one, two, three and four. count() has a helper function extract_continue().

- "calc_delta.R" has calc_delta() which takes the vectors returned by count(), and define a mapping from vectors to real numbers, which quantifies the effect of a particular move by comparing counts of boards before and after the move.
-Function break_tie() is defined but not used, because I decided to break the tie of equal-effect moves by randomness, for the simplicity.

- "cplayer.R" defines the function cplayer(), which will scan the board and evaluate the effect of each possible move for both sides and picks a best move for the given side of player.
-It also avoids the opponent's winning move in two steps ahead.